Back to Nanoleaf Guides

 Reduce 2.4GHz WiFi Interference

 Thread operates on the 2.4GHz band, the same as most WiFi networks.
 If your WiFi router is using the same channel or an overlapping channel, it can cause interference.
 Access your router settings and try changing the 2.4GHz WiFi channel to 1, 6, or 11.
-Also, ensure Zigbee devices (like Philips Hue) are not on a conflicting channel, as Zigbee also uses 2.4GHz.
+Also, make sure Zigbee devices (like Philips Hue) are not on a conflicting channel, as Zigbee also uses 2.4GHz.

 5